Cronquist, Arthur New York Botanical Garden, New York, New York.

-An order of flowering plants, division Magnoliophyta (Angiospermae), in the subclass Rosidae of the class Magnoliopsida (dicotyledons).
-The order consists of the large family Euphorbiaceae (about 7500 species) and 3 small satellite families which have fewer than 100 species among them.
-The Euphorbiales are a group of few-ovulate, mostly simple-leaved Rosidae in which the flowers have become unisexual and then undergone further reduction accompanied by aggregation.
-The trend toward reduction and aggregation culminates in the very large genus Euphorbia, with perhaps 1500 species, in which the pseudanthium has a pistillate flower consisting of a naked, tricarpellate pistil surrounded by several staminate flowers, each of which consists of a single stamen.
-The illusion that this cluster constitutes a single flower is fostered also by the cup-shaped involucre which often bears showy, petallike appendages.
-The Christmas poinsettia (E. pulcherrima) and the para rubber tree (Hevea brasiliensis) are well-known members of the Euphorbiaceae.
-Many African euphorbiads are spiny stem-succulents which resemble cacti in habit.
-Aside from the pronounced floral differences, the euphorbiads have a milky juice, which the cacti do not.
-See also: Magnoliopsida; Plant kingdom; Rosidae
+A former order of rosid flowering plants, division Magnoliophyta (Angiospermae), in the class Magnoliopsida (dicotyledons).
+The order Euphorbiales consisted of the large family Euphorbiaceae (with about 7500 species) and 3 small satellite families (with fewer than 100 species among them).
+Modern-day classification systems no longer recognize the order.
+Instead, the plants formerly belonging to the order Euphorbiales have been assigned to the order Malpighiales.
+Euphorbiads include a group of few-ovulate, mostly simple-leaved plants in which the flowers have become unisexual and then undergone further reduction accompanied by aggregation.
+The trend toward reduction and aggregation culminates in the very large genus Euphorbia, with approximately 2000 species, in which the pseudanthium has a pistillate flower consisting of a naked, tricarpellate pistil surrounded by several staminate flowers (each of which consists of a single stamen).
+The illusion that this cluster constitutes a single flower is fostered also by the cup-shaped involucre, which often bears showy, petallike appendages.
+The Christmas poinsettia (Euphorbia pulcherrima) and the Pará rubber tree (Hevea brasiliensis) are well-known euphorbiads.
+Many African euphorbiads are spiny stem-succulents that resemble cacti in habit.
+Aside from the pronounced floral differences, euphorbiads have a milky juice, which cacti do not.
+See also: Cactus; Magnoliopsida; Malpighiales; Plant kingdom; Rosidae

 The content above is only an excerpt.